Lake Superior and Ishpeming 18

-Lake Superior and Ishpeming Railroad 18 is an SC-4 class "Consolidation" type steam locomotive, built by the American Locomotive Company's (ALCO) Pittsburgh Works in January 1910 for the Lake Superior and Ishpeming Railroad (LS&I) in Upper Michigan.
-Originally numbered 11, the locomotive was renumbered to No. 18 in 1924, and it served the railroad until it discontinued steam operations in 1962.
+Lake Superior and Ishpeming 18 is an SC-4 class "Consolidation" type steam locomotive, built by the American Locomotive Company's (ALCO) Pittsburg Works in January 1910 for the Lake Superior and Ishpeming Railroad (LS&I) in Upper Michigan.
+Originally numbered as No. 11, the locomotive was renumbered to No. 18 in 1924, and it served the railroad until it discontinued steam operations in 1962.
 No. 18 was subsequently sold to the Marquette and Huron Mountain tourist railroad, where it was put into storage alongside other steam locomotives.

 In 1985, No. 18 was sold to the Lake States Steam Association, who made attempts to restore the locomotive to operating condition.
 In 1989, No. 18 was sold again to the Grand Canyon Railway (GCR).
-Restoration work on the locomotive was subsequently completed, and No. 18 pulled the railway’s passenger trains between Williams, Arizona and the South Rim of the Grand Canyon, until 2002.
+Restoration work on the locomotive was subsequently completed, and No. 18 pulled the railway’s passenger trains between Williams, Arizona and the South Rim of the Grand Canyon, until September 2002.

 In 2007, the locomotive was acquired by businessman Brian Fleming, who in turn sold it to the San Luis and Rio Grande Railroad (SLRG) in Colorado.
 Between 2008 and 2013, No. 18 pulled the SLRG’s tourist trains, but after the railroad filed for bankruptcy, No. 18 was put under receivership.
-In 2021, the locomotive was purchased by the Maguire Foundation, who reached an agreement with the Colebrookdale Railroad to eventually operate the locomotive on their line in Pennsylvania.
+In 2021, the locomotive was purchased by the Maguire Foundation, who reached an agreement with the Colebrookdale Railroad (EBGX) to eventually operate the locomotive on their line in Pennsylvania.

 History

 Design and upgrades

-By 1909, the Lake Superior and Ishpeming Railway (LS&I) was planning to sell off four of their older steam locomotives and replace them with new 2-8-0 locomotives in the roster.
-Five new C-5 class 2-8-0's (Nos.
-9-13) were constructed for the LS&I by the American Locomotive Company's (ALCO) Pittsburgh Works in 1910, at a cost of $14,335 each.
-In 1924, the LS&I was reincorporated after merging with the Munising, Marquette and Southeastern Railway (MM&SE), and the former retainted the latter's fleet of three C-5's, expanding the class total to eight.
+By 1909, the Lake Superior and Ishpeming Railroad (LS&I) was planning to sell off four of their older steam locomotives and replace them with new 2-8-0 locomotives in the roster.
+At a cost of $14,335 each, five new C-5 class 2-8-0s (Nos.
+9–13) were constructed for the LS&I by the American Locomotive Company's (ALCO) Pittsburg Works in 1910, with superintendent Walter Chrysler overseeing their construction.
+(Note: The location was known as Pittsburg Works at the time these locomotives were built from 1891 till 1911.)
+In 1924, the LS&I was reincorporated after merging with the Munising, Marquette and Southeastern Railway (MM&SE), and the former retained the latter's fleet of three C-5s, expanding the class total to eight.

-The LS&I's expanded roster resulted in almost all locomotives being renumbered, with the C-5's being renumbered 18-25.
-The C-5's were originally designed with 20x28 in cylinders, 48 in diameter driving wheels, and outside Pilliod valve gear, and they were able to produce 34,000 lb of tractive effort.
-The C-5's were also built with narrow keyhole fireboxes that were placed in between their rear sets of driving wheels, and it resulted in their poor abilities to produce steam.
+The LS&I's expanded roster resulted in almost all locomotives being renumbered, with the C-5s being renumbered as Nos.
+18–25.
+The C-5s were originally designed with 20x28 in cylinders, 48 in diameter driving wheels, and outside Pilliod valve gear, and they were able to produce around 34,000 lbf of tractive effort.
+The C-5s were also built with narrow keyhole fireboxes that were placed in between their rear sets of driving wheels, and it resulted in their poor abilities to produce steam, consequently making them underpowered for many of their early assignments.